gianlazz/Lazztech.Cloud/GianDevNotes.md

 - [ ] Break out responsabilities for the process execution so that it's an interface that returns the List<string> stdout from the respective processes that I'm testing against for the facial recognitiona and facial coordinates.

-resolve "Some projects have trouble loading.
+- [ ] resolve "Some projects have trouble loading.
 Please review the output for more details" eventually.

 - [x] Created mock for IFacialIdentityHandler using the static stdout test data string

+Now I need to setup dependency injection into the FacialRecognitionManager in the ctor so that I can inject the mock or real interface implementation for the handling of the process.